Tasmania’s Coffee Scene – Introduction

 And now to the other success story – coffee!
 Coffee was always a source of contention.
 It was almost impossible to find a decent coffee anywhere thirty years ago and even ten years ago once you ventured outside Hobart your chances of finding an espresso that was drinkable was zero.

 But now we have a vibrant coffee scene with a significant number of places roasting carefully-sourced beans from top suppliers throughout the world.
-We also have cafes that have installed proper equipment to grind the beans and transform them into an espresso or latte or pour-over brew.
+We also have cafes that have installed proper equipment to grind the beans and transform them into an espresso or latte or drip filter or pour-over brew.

 Tasmania’s Coffee Scene – Best Locations

-We have included many of the best places to source a coffee elsewhere on this Web site, so we will only provide an introduction to the best here and then provide a link to each so that you can read more about them through the stories we have written.
+We have included many of the best places in the coffee scene elsewhere on this Web site, so we will only provide an introduction to the best here and then provide a link to each so that you can read more about them through the stories we have written.

 Pilgrim Coffee